mappls-api/mappls-rest-apis/mappls-maps-auto-suggest-api-example/Readme.md

 2. `placeName` (string): Name of the location.
 3. `placeAddress` (string): Address of the location.
 4. `type` (string): type of location POI or Country or City (if available)
-5. `latitude` (double): Latitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-6. `longitude` (double): longitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-7. `orderIndex` (integer): the order where this result should be placed
+5. `orderIndex` (integer): the order where this result should be placed
-8. `entryLatitude` (double): Entry point Latitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-9. `entryLongitude` (double): Entry point longitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-10. `resultType` (string): Type of the result according to user generated content (UGC).
+6. `resultType` (string): Type of the result according to user generated content (UGC).
 Mostly is 'UAP'.
-11. `userName` (string): The username of the person who has added this place.
+7. `userName` (string): The username of the person who has added this place.

 c. suggestedSearches ([object array])